summis/summis/README.md

 ### Hi there 👋😺

-I study System analysis and Operations research in Aalto University.
-Computer science is my secret passion.
+I study System analysis and Operations research in Aalto University and do programming projects on my spare time.

 #### In my spare time I
 - do stuff in the [Guild of Physics](https://www.fyysikkokilta.fi/)